BayraktarLab/cell2location/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Usage Question
-about: Ask how to solve your problem using cell2location.
+about: Template for posting a question to scverse Discourse.
 title: ''
 labels: question
 assignees: ''
 ---

-## Please use the outline below to post a question to https://discourse.scverse.org/c/ecosytem/cell2location/.
+## Please use the template below to post a question to https://discourse.scverse.org/c/ecosytem/cell2location/.

 ### Problem